berkanaslan/sandbox/README.md

 docker exec -it keycloak-sandbox /opt/keycloak/bin/kc.sh import --file /opt/keycloak/data/import/sandbox-realm.json
 ```

+Delete `.realm_imported` file in the `keycloak` folder if you want to re-import the realm.

 ### Run the client
 Run the client with the following command: